daniel-ordonez/ghost-type-js/README.md

 # Ghost Type JS
->Make cool typing effects for you site
+>Animated typing for you web projects

 ## Links